Controversies of the Hong Kong Police Force: Oriental Daily

 In February 2023, the police sent a letter to Oriental Daily, criticizing a video commentary on the police force's performance.
-The police said the newsppaer had acted in an "unprofessional, irresponsible, and biased criticism made in a mocking manner."
+The police said the newspaper had acted in an "unprofessional, irresponsible, and biased criticism made in a mocking manner."

 Tear gas debris

 Following a training exercise, police left behind hundreds of spent tear gas canisters on one of the Soko Islands, sometime between November 2022 and February 2023.

 Abby Choi

 In February 2023, a former officer was arrested, on being suspected of masterminding the murder of Abby Choi in Lung Mei Tsuen.